JoelWilloughby/tbd_the_rogue/tbd.md

 ## Revenge on the Redbrands
 Eventually, he ended up in Phandolin searching for `<FILL THIS IN ITEM>`.
 He found work with a group called the Redbrands, mostly working as a fence/thief.
 Somehow he has made an enemy of someone in the Redbrands.
-On their word, [Glasstaff](./npcs/glasstaff.md) tried to have me killed.
+On their word, [Glasstaff](./npcs/glasstaff.md) tried to have him killed.
 He escaped, barely alive, and fled Phandolin with pretty much nothing to his name.

 - [ ] Talk to [Halia Thornton](./npcs/halia_thornton.md).